Creators & Contributors

 Alien Legion has been published in at least five languages: English, Spanish, French, Italian & Portuguese.

-Parts of the series have been collected in trade paperbacks from Epic Comics, Titan Books and Checker Book Publishing Group.
-Currently, the Epic material is being collected in a series of Omnibus editions from Dark Horse.
-A new 4-issue series is also in the works.
-See the Gallery for a preview of the new series!
+Parts of the series have been collected in trade paperbacks from Epic Comics, Dark Horse, Titan Books and Checker Book Publishing Group.

 Tech & Concepts

 In an age of faster-than-light drives and intergalactic travel, three galaxies have formed a Galactic Union, known as the "Galarchy” or the "Union."

 Beginning a as a trade organization, the Union evolved over eons into a strong federal system that governs countless incredibly diverse worlds, races and cultures.

 Three elected Galarchs, one from each galaxy, rotate positions as heads of the executive, legislative and judicial branches of the Union.
 Two legislative houses are composed of elected representatives - Stellar Reps and Planetors.